-Ordinary dust masks, designed to filter out large particles, will not help.
+Ordinary dust masks, designed to filter out large particles, and cloth facial coverings will not help.
 They still allow the more dangerous smaller particles to pass through.
-Special, more expensive dust masks with an N-95 or N-100 filter will filter out the damaging fine particles, but may not fit properly and are difficult for people with lung disease to use.
+Special, more expensive dust masks with an N-95 or N-100 filter will filter out the damaging fine particles, but may not fit properly, are not made for children and are difficult for people with lung disease to use.

 Listen to your local or state officials and protect yourself and your family.

 If you live close to or in the surrounding area, don't exercise outdoors, especially if you smell smoke or notice eye or throat irritation.

 Residents and volunteers should use caution during clean-up because the process involves ashes and other sources of pollution.

 People with lung or heart problems should avoid clean-up activities and areas where dust or soot is present.

 Thoroughly wet dusty and sooty area prior to clean-up.
 This will help to reduce the amount of particles becoming airborne.